 Dos and Don’ts of Internet Marketing

-- Use of domain name – choose short, simple, and easy to remember domain name because confusing domain name will also make it challenging to attract traffic.
+- Use of domain name – choose short, simple, and easy-to-remember domain names because confusing domain names will also make it challenging to attract traffic.

 - Don’t use black hat SEO strategies – this type of promotion will result in banning the site from web index listing and also expulsion from offshoot programs.